edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/cli.rst

 * you need to run your app remotely via ssh
 * you want to try a long run test with a real IP camera
 * you want to try a webrtc available on a service box
+* you don't need to test actions (CLI does not come with any EDGEMATRIX Stream agent, which means no action is invoked based on callback events)

 Here's the steps to launch a CLI program.